KittyMac/SOPedia/Sources/SOPedia/Pamphlet/private/SOPedia/en.json/diplomacy_uggathaaa_request_0_0.md

-The Matriarch will consider your plea.
+It seems unlikely to succeed but I will pass your request along.